What to Bring to the Test

 *Anyone can bring the vehicle in to be tested

-Ohio title or registration.
-If your vehicle has Ohio license plates and is registered in an E-Check county the lane inspector may ask for the vehicle title or registration.
+Ohio title or registration: If your vehicle has Ohio license plates and is registered in an E-Check county, the lane inspector may ask for the vehicle title, registration or insurance card to help verify VIN number quicker.
 However, your vehicle can be tested without these items if the vehicle is registered in an E-Check county.
 If you are moving into an E-Check county, please see the sections below.
 If you are in the process of purchasing a vehicle and the title is not in your name, a voucher is required to perform the test.

 - Ohio title;

 - Ohio memorandum of title;

 - Ohio lease agreement with the Vehicle Identification Number (VIN) and your Ohio address listed on it; or

 Leased Vehicles: Lease holders must bring the Ohio lease agreement with the VIN and your Ohio address listed on it.

 Money: In accordance with House Bill (H.B.)
 119, a motorist may receive up to three free tests within a 365-day period.
 With the fourth test, and all thereafter, the motorist will be charged $18.
 Only one free passing test is permitted within a 365-day period.
 Motorists wishing to obtain a duplicate copy of a valid passing test record will need to bring the VIN to the testing station.
 The stations do not accept credit cards.